blackode/custom-iex/README.md

 # custom-iex
 The custom iex configuration for Elixir Developers.
+This is a minimal configuration.

 ## Installation